-441.03 Use of Reclaimed Pavement. requirements of 401.04,
+441.03 Use of Reclaimed Pavement.
+Comply with the requirements of 401.04,

 441.04 Antistrip Additive.
-If the proposed JMF ontains any gravel coarse aggregate, or contains more than 25 percent natural sand, or ontains more than 20 percent reclaimed asphalt concrete pavement containing gravel coarse aggregate, or esigned according to Item 442 conduct the following tests:
+If the proposed JMF contains any gravel coarse aggregate, or contains more than 25 percent natural sand, or contains more than 20 percent reclaimed asphalt concrete pavement containing gravel coarse aggregate, or is designed according to Item 442 conduct the following tests:

 A. Moisture damage potential test according to Supplement 1051.